 The West Coast gangsta rap of Toddy Tee, N.W.A., Compton’s Most Wanted, et al seemed to confirm the inextricability of crack with poverty and street gangs.
 Meanwhile, powder cocaine played a huge part in the proliferation (if not lyrical subject matter) of local glam metal acts like Poison, Ratt, and Motley Crue — and the Sunset Strip scene in West Hollywood.
 Meanwhile, the US government spent trillions of dollars to eradicate cocaine production in Colombia, which succeeded in spreading cultivation to neighboring Bolivia, Brazil, and Peru and additionally helped fuel decades of corruption, death, and destruction.

-In Hollywood films, Colombian characters were were nearly always involved in narco-trafficking, but most Colombians, like all immigrants, came for mundane reasons.
+In Hollywood films, Colombian characters were nearly always involved in narco-trafficking, but most Colombians, like all immigrants, came for mundane reasons.
 Most early Colombian immigrants came for academic pursuits.
 Since the early 20th century, many Colombian immigrants have long favored New York City, specifically the Jackson Heights neighborhood of Queens.
 During “La Violencia“ (the Civil War of 1948-1958), Colombian migrants were increasingly motivated by existential concerns.
 In the 1980s, Colombians increasingly made their home in and around Florida’s metropolis.
 In the 1990s, as violence between the government and FARC intensified, Colombian immigrants began favoring California as a destination.
-Many of this most recent wave were undocumented, making their numbers harder to estimate, but it’s believed to be in the neighborhood of 75,000, making Colombians the largest group of undocumented South Americans living in the US.
+Many in this most recent wave were undocumented, making their numbers harder to estimate, but it’s believed to be in the neighborhood of 75,000, making Colombians the largest group of undocumented South Americans living in the US.

 The most obvious sign of Colombians’ presence in Los Angeles is the existence of Colombian restaurants.
 Although I lived for a time in Florida, I never there experienced Colombian cuisine as my father and his second wife’s tastes were stultifyingly dull — the height of every soul-starving meal was an iceberg lettuce salad with instant Italian dressing.
 My first exposure to Colombian food only came years later, when I popped into Burbank’s no-longer-extant Cafe Colombia.